AnthonyBronca/2024-07-cohort-notes/mod1/week-02/02-tues/lecture.md

 - Assessment this weekend.
 Assessment releases on Friday at 12:00am PST (3:00am EST).
 You will have until 11:59PM PST on Sunday (2:59AM EST Monday) to complete this assessment.
 You have unlimited attempts to get the solution and we need an overall 80% across the tests in Mod 1 (there are 3 tests).
 Aim to pass with an 80% minimum on this assessment

+- Practice assessment should be released.
+I will try and do a walk through of this on Thur.
+Please reach out to the tech support if you do not have access

 ## Content